redteam-project/sckg/README.md

 ![NIST 800-53](docs/images/80053.png)

 This project builds a knowledge graph of security compliance regimes, their controls, and how they relate to each other.
+For example, in the following graph we can see that NIST 800-53 controls AC-1 and AC-2 are related to PCI DSS control 1.1.

 ![NIST to PCIDSS](docs/images/nist-to-pci.png)